MXStayeR/data/readme.md

 ## App Installation
 1) Be sure, that you have installed composer

 3) Create a folder to your App:

     * create directory

     * `git init`

     * `git remote add origin https://github.com/MXStayeR/data.git`

-    * `git pull origin work`
+    * `git pull origin master`

-4) Open composer.json file and take sure, that paths at "post-update-cmd": [] are correct
-5) Execute `composer update` and resolve conflicts, if they take place
+5) Execute `composer update` and resolve conflicts, if they are taking place

 6) Create MySQL DB with user for App, or use existing

 7) Choose Redis DB to your App

 8) Using .env.example file make your own .env file with actual settings

 9) Execute `/path/to/php artisan migrate` command to create all App tables

 10) Use path `/register` at your browser to create a new user in your App

 11) Login into App's interface and HANG OOOOOOOOOOONNNNN.....

 P.S.: Take care about RWX problems ;-)